Skip to product information

 Description

-The HS-3 is a new headshell made of boxwood, a rare and excellent material.
-Boxwood is a very high-quality wood that was used for combs and seals in ancient times.
-The specific gravity is about 0.75, which is a little heavier than cherry wood, but the grain is very fine and homogeneous, and the grain is so fine that it cannot be seen with the naked eye.
-The strength of the wood is so high that it is also used to repel shamisen, and it has elasticity.
+HS-3 is a new type of headshell made of boxwood, a rare and excellent material.
+Boxwood is a very high quality wood that was used for combs and seals in ancient times.
+The specific gravity is about 0.75, a little heavier than cherry wood, but the grain of the wood is very fine and uniform, and the grain is so fine that it cannot be seen by the naked eye.
+The wood is so strong and resilient that it is also used for the plectrums of shamisen (a three-stringed Japanese instrument).
 The finished weight is as light as 8.2g.
-In general, the lighter the weight of the tonearm, including the cartridge and headshell, the more sensitive it is.
-In the case of HS-3, we recommend that you take advantage of its lightness and use it as a light vibration system.
+In general, the lighter the weight of a tone arm including the cartridge and headshell, the higher the sensitivity of the operation.

 The slightly yellowish appearance has a unique dignity.
-The fingers are made of gold-plated brass.
-The wood itself does not emit its own resonant sound, so there is almost no finger-squeaking that is a problem with metal shells.
+The finger rest is made of gold-plated brass.
+Since the wood itself does not emit inherent resonance sound, there is almost no squeaking of the finger rest, which is a problem with metal shells.

 Spec

-material Body: Boxwood (clear eco paint finish) Finger hooks: Brass (non-magnetic gold-plated finish)
+Material Body: boxwood (clear eco-friendly paint finish) Finger rest: brass (non-magnetic gold-plated finish)

-accessory Standard 4-color shell leads included, 3 types of brass gold-plated mounting screws included
+Accessories Standard 4-color shell lead included 3 types of gold-plated brass mounting screws included

 Review

-Deep, clear sound made of boxwood.
-It is sharp and free of turbidity.
+Deep and clear sound from boxwood.
+Sharp and unclouded.
 The female vocals are also noteworthy.

 The sound is dense and clear.
-It is crispy and crisp without any cloudiness.
-Piano and violin solos, or music with a small ensemble of live instruments, is so addictive that it is the only way to do it.
+The sound is crisp and clear without a sense of muddiness.
+Piano, violin solo, or music with small live instrumentation is the only way to get into this music.

 *Analog Magazine Review